fhumbertodf/dicionario/Textos4.md

 I even drew a picture of my teacher.
 I took the picture home, and my mother put it on the refrigerator.
 I like school.
-It is a good place to meet new friends and learn all aboutthe world.*
+It is a good place to meet new friends and learn all about the world.*

 ## 86 Transportation (2).

->*People move from place toplace.
+>*People move from place to place.
-There are lots of ways that youcan move aroundfrom one place toanother.
+There are lots of ways that you can move around from one place to another.
-Sometimes you can just move yourfeet and walk.
+Sometimes you can just move your feet and walk.
 Walking is good for you.
 Some places are too far to walk to.
-You might have to ride a bicycle orride on a skateboard.
+You might have to ride a bicycle or ride on a skateboard.
 Some places are too far away to ride your bicycle to.
-You might have to drive in a car, or a van,or evenatruck.
+You might have to drive in a car, or a van, or even a truck.
-My fatherhasa car.
+My father has a car.
-Myunclehasa van.
+My uncle has a van.
 I have never been in a big truck.
 Trucks are usually used to carry big loads from one city to another.
 I would like to be a truck driver.